Tristannn1337/Ivory/README.md

 -   Buy/Sell Order Ratings
     -   IVRY DAO controlled score derived from bond terms
 -   Support for Branded Operators
-    -   Uses deposit address as link
+    -   Operators may pay IVRY to create a brand NFT
-    -   Includes name, image, and a (paid?) verified tag
+    -   Includes name and link to metadata for an image, description, maybe a website, maybe more
+    -   Hook into Kleros for assigning a verified tag?
-    -   Link to Proof of Humanity for democratized KYC
+    -   Hook into Proof of Humanity for democratized KYC?
     -   Could also include a reputation of some kind... probably derived from history of good behavior
     -   Would allow operators to get better terms over time and for the ecosystem to support larger ratios of ether to operators.
--   Support for Underwriters
-    -   Stake one NFT to another, shouldering the entire risk of both for a fee on withdrawal of the latter
-    -   Could one also stake to themselves to consume entire risk and collect all rewards?
-    -   If NFTs may be underwritten before they're even purchased, there needs to be a way to maybe buyout the underwriter or something in case of the order going stale?
-    -   Must have liquidity voting rights
-    -   Branded?
 -   Perpetual Renewal Voting
-    -   bond fractions can be staked to force liquidation, or not to imply and allow automatic renewal
+    -   Bond fractions can be staked to force liquidation.
+    -   Without a bond fraction being staked, the operator may trigger an automatic renewal.
-    -   unstaked fractions may still get liquidated
-    -   liquidated fractions sit idle until claimed
+    -   Unstaked fractions may still get liquidated and liquidated fractions sit idle until claimed.
--   Requires IVRY stake to list orders.
-    -   Amount of IVRY staked becomes a 4th meta-bond term
-    -   Orders are priority sorted based on the amount of IVRY staked.
-        -   Orders with the highest IVRY stakes appear at the top of the order list.
-        -   Orders with identical terms but less IVRY offered are not sold until all orders with higher IVRY stakes are filled.
-    -   Reward operators who behave by minting `IVRY_stake * (APR / maturity)` new IVRY into their account on withdrawal.
-    -   Encourages operators to spend IVRY more freely when listing orders, effectively giving better operators better service.
-    -   Definition of behaving:
-        -   did not fail to deliver
-        -   did not withdraw early (outside of grace period)
-        -   did not withdraw late (outside of grace period)
-    -   Operators who fail to behave forfeit their IVRY stake to the bondholder.

 ### Web dApp
 **TODO: mockup**

 ## 3. Ivory Parade
-Tokenized pooled staking for casual investors and integration with the greater DeFi ecosystem.
+Tokenized pooled staking for casual investors and easy integration with the greater DeFi ecosystem.
 -   Indexed
     -   Flexible buy/sell orders with clamped term requirements and different target allocations
     -   (min/?)Max principal
     -   Min(/max?)
 APR
-    -   Min(/max?)
-IVRY stake (Passed to insurance stakers on failure to behave)
--   Tokenized
-    -   Running value counter and discounted average APR to tokenize stake
 -   Liquidity Maximizing
     -   Target maturity date interval allocations
+    -   Maximum staking time allowed per bond
+        -   Less than or equal to underwriter time lock commitment
+        -   Maybe can be more clever about the relationship between underwriter timelocks and max staking time?
+        -   Like... maybe can't renew for length of time greater than the longest underwriter time lock commitment?
+-   Tokenized
+    -   Running value counter plus discounted average APR used to value tokens without an oracle.
 -   Underwriter Staking
     -   Pool Token holders may stake their pool tokens to become pool underwriters.
-    -   Underwriters earn an additional APR on their stake equal to the total token discount over total staked
+    -   Underwriters earn an additional APR on their stake equal to the total token discount over total staked.
-    -   In the event that a bond fails to deliver, the underwriters soak up all the damages before the rest of the pool does.
+    -   In the event that a bond fails to deliver, underwriters soak up damages before the pool does.
     -   Requires a time lock commitment which may be renewed automatically or not.
--   IVRY DAO Controlled
+-   IVRY DAO Controls
+    -   Index allocation
+    -   Maturity interval
+    -   Underwriter incentive
-    -   Index allocation, maturity interval, discount percentage, insurance time lock duration, and IVRY stake dials.
+    -   Insurance time lock duration
+    -   Can maybe tag bonds as potentially failing to deliver?
+Which would lock all underwriters from uncommitting until that bond satisfies failure to deliver conditions and underwriter stakes are portioned into the pool?
     -   May trigger a shutdown on further deposits, disabling bond renewal votes, forcing liquidation, and allowing only token redemption.
     -   May vote to relenquish all or individual controls, with an auto-relenquish of all controls over N years if no dial is adjusted or if a shutdown is triggered.
 -   Not upgradible